Xilinx/Xilinx_Kria_KV260_Workshop/README.md

 The KV 260 incorporates a Zynq® UltraScale+™ MPSoC, run-time memory, non-volatile boot devices, integrated power solution, and security module.
 The vision-focused SOM carrier card includes various application peripheral options such as camera, sensor inputs, video display outputs, USB, SD card, and Ethernet interfaces.

 ## Part 1: Setup Board
 In this part, you will connect the cables, camera, and SD card to the board and boot the SOM via pre-installed image.
+The terminal will open automatically when everything is connected.

 Go to Part 1:
  - [Windows](https://github.com/Xilinx/Xilinx_KV260_Workshop/blob/main/Part%201:%20Setup%20Board.md)